-During the year ended December 31, 2016, we purchased \$4.75 billion of predominately prime residential jumbo loans, sold \$2.75 billion of jumbo loans to third parties and securitized \$1.07 billion through our Sequoia platform.
-In addition, we had net transfers of \$1.01 billion of loans to our Residential Investments segment and financed them with borrowings from the FHLBC.
-Our pipeline of loans identified for purchase at December 31, 2016, included \$938 million of jumbo loans.
-We substantially completed the wind-down of our conforming mortgage banking activities during the first quarter of 2016, having sold nearly all of our conforming loans and completed significant reductions in our headcount at this segment.
+During the year ended December 31, 2017, we purchased \$5.74 billion of predominately prime residential jumbo loans, securitized \$2.64 billion of jumbo Select loans that were accounted for as sales, and sold \$1.35 billion of jumbo loans to third parties.
+Additionally, we transferred \$646 million of jumbo Choice loans that did not qualify for sales accounting treatment under GAAP to Sequoia securitization entities and we had net transfers of \$501 million of loans to our Investment Portfolio segment that were financed with borrowings from the FHLBC.
+Our pipeline of loans identified for purchase at December 31, 2017 included \$1.25 billion of jumbo loans.

 We utilize a combination of capital and our residential loan warehouse facilities to manage our inventory of residential loans held-for-sale.
-AtDecember 31, 2016, we had \$486 million of warehouse debt outstanding to fund our residential loans held-for-sale.
-The weighted average cost of the borrowings outstanding under these facilities during the fourth quarter of 2016 was 2.27% per annum.
-Our warehouse capacity at December 31, 2016 totaled \$1.33 billion across four separate counterparties, which should continue to provide sufficient liquidity to fund our residential mortgage banking operations in the near-term.
+AtDecember 31, 2017, we had \$1.04 billion of warehouse debt outstanding to fund our residential loans held-for-sale.
+The weighted average cost of the borrowings outstanding under these facilities during the fourth quarter of 2017 was 3.04% per annum.
+Our warehouse capacity at December 31, 2017 totaled \$1.58 billion across four separate counterparties, which should continue to provide sufficient liquidity to fund our residential mortgage banking operations in the near-term.